goauthentik/authentik/website/blog/2023-05-04-i-gambled-against-react-and-lost/item.md

 -   React has over [1600 contributors](https://github.com/facebook/react) (Lit has [149](https://github.com/lit/lit)).
 -   React has over [14,000,000 users](https://github.com/facebook/react).
 (Lit has over [26,000](https://github.com/lit/lit)).

-I won’t say this success was impossible to predict but it also wasn’t easy.
+I won’t say this success was impossible to predict but it also wasn’t obvious.

 These dynamics follow virtuous cycles: The more popular React became, the more developers wanted to try it; the more developers tried it, the more developers became proficient with it and the more they built with it; the more things built with React, the more companies demanded React skills and as demand rose, so did supply.